-Looking for acid reflux relief?
+Looking for heartburn or acid reflux relief?
 Did you know that popping TUMS or Rolaids like candy could actually make your acid reflux worse?
 If you’ve ever suffered from acid reflux or GERD, you’re in good company.
-Sixty-percent of Americans suffer from occasional bouts of acid reflux, while up to thirty-percent suffer from chronic acid reflux.(1) If you’re lucky enough to never have experienced it, you’ll want to keep it that way.
+Sixty percent of Americans suffer from occasional bouts of acid reflux, while up to thirty percent suffer from chronic acid reflux.(1) If you’re lucky enough to never have experienced it, you’ll want to keep it that way.
 I have personally experienced it only twice and hope never to have it again.

 So what exactly is acid reflux?
 Acid reflux is caused by stomach acid moving back up from the stomach through the lower esophageal sphincter (LES) and into the esophagus, where it doesn’t belong.
 Because the stomach contains hydrochloric acid (HCL), the cells in the stomach are hearty enough to not be burned by stomach acid.(2) The esophagus, on the other hand, is lined with much more delicate cells that are easily burned by stomach acid.